Creating content is a great way to market your company, and blogging is big business.

 Content marketing works seamlessly in the world of eCommerce, and its importance is steadily growing.
 With the rise of the digital disruption and an overload of noisy ads, consumers are becoming smarter about who and what they read or listen to.

 The hugely popular United Kingdom (UK) based online fashion retailer ASOS has created a buzz about their brand through their one-of-a-kind content marketing strategy.

 Guest bloggers routinely contribute inspiring ASOS’s fast growing audience to live an inspirational fashion lifestyle.
 It branches out to music, festivals, and international travel, creating a community by using fashion influencers (ASOS Insiders) to feature their products on Instagram.
 Consumers get to see and view how to wear and incorporate the products into their lifestyle.

-Fans are incentivised to shop more and the results speak for themselves.
+Fans are incentivized to shop more and the results speak for themselves.
 With an overall total of £1,403 million in 2016 for international sales, this company is killing it with content.
 They currently have more than 4 million followers on Instagram and nearly 5 million on Facebook.

 How to get eyeballs on your content

 So, you’ve finished creating your content—congrats!
 The next challenge is getting eyeballs on your post.

 Distributing your content with channels like content discovery, social media, and email are great ways to increase visibility and boost shares.
 After studying your target audience, you will have found where your target audience is present on various social media channels.

 The number one channel with a whopping 93% of B2B marketers using it as a distribution channel—was email.
 If you’re trying to reach consumers when they’re open to discovering something new, content discovery platforms are the best option for distribution.
 Discovery also helps to convert content consumers at all stages of the funnel.